21 min read

-The lessons learned here are fairly general and extend easily to similar systems using MapR Streams as well as Kafka.
+The lessons learned here are fairly general and extend easily to similar systems using MapR Event Store as well as Kafka.

 To meet the needs of the telecom company, the goal of the application is to join together the log data from three separate systems.
 When the data is joined, it becomes possible to correlate the network conditions to a particular call for any particular customer, thus allowing customer support to provide accurate and useful information to customers who are unsatisfied with their phone service.
 The application has great additional value if it can do this work in real time rather than as a batch job, since call quality information that is 6 hours old has no real value for customer service or network operations.

 Basically, this is a fairly straight-up ETL job that would normally be done as a batch job for a data warehouse but now has to be done in real time as a streaming distributed architecture.

 More concretely, the overall picture is to stream the input data from a remote server into a distributed cluster, do some data cleaning and augmentation, join the records from the three logs, and persist the joined data as a single table into a database.

 The original system had several issues centered around performance and stability.

 First, the streaming application was not stable.
 In a Spark Streaming application, the stream is said to be stable if the processing time of each microbatch is equal to or less than the batch time.
 In this case, the streaming part of the application was receiving data in 30 second windows but was taking between 4.5-6 minutes to process.